Lecture 9: R Packages

 • Run create_package() in the console (NOTE: all devtools functions should be written in the console).

-• Better defaults than going through the File menu.
+• (this chooses better defaults than going through the File menu).

 • Set the file path to be wherever you’d like the package to live.
 I’ll be saving it on my desktop in a (not yet created) folder called “powers” by calling create_package("~/Desktop/powers")